kamilburda/gimp-export-layers/docs/sections/Usage.md

 If enabled, invisible layers will not be exported.
 Visible layers within invisible layer groups will also not be exported.

-**Use image size**

-If enabled, layers will be resized (not scaled) to the image size.
-This is useful if you want to keep the size of the image canvas and the layer position within the image.
-If layers are partially outside the image canvas, they will be cut off.
-If you want to export the entire layer, leave this setting disabled.

 Managing Settings
 -----------------